johanmazoyer/Asterix/docs/correction.rst

 are possible in Asterix:

 - an initialization (e.g. Jacobian matrix) ``Corrector.__init__`` : The initialization requires previous initialization of the testbed and of the estimator.
 - a matrix update function ``Corrector.update_matrices`` This function is called once during initialization and then each time we need to recompute the Jacobian in the middle of the correction using different DM voltages as the starting point.
+It can also be used to update the dark-hole mask.
 - a correction function ``Corrector.toDM_voltage`` which takes the results of an estimation and returns the DM voltages.

 Dark Hole Mask Definition